 Grades will only be posted in Canvas.
-An announcement will be sent to the class when grades are posted.
-Requests to re-evaluate individual or team deliverables will only be accepted during the 5 business days following such announcement, regardless of whether you became aware of it or not.
-Hence, make sure your Canvas communication settings are correct and your email can always receive new messages.
+Requests to re-evaluate individual or team deliverables will only be accepted during the 5 business days following the posting of the grade, regardless of whether you became aware of it or not.
+Hence, check Canvas regularly and make sure your Canvas communication settings are correct and your email can always receive new notifications.
 Revision requests must be submitted by email and must provide a detailed justification for re-evaluation.
 Revisions will be done online.
 The entire deliverable will be subjected to a complete re-evaluation of the grade.